 I've really enjoyed writing these interviews and learning a bit more about Kate and Courtney through them, and I hope you've enjoyed them too.
 Today I'm interviewing my boss, Leanne Pressly, CEO of Stitchcraft Marketing.
 I've learned a lot from Leanne in the almost five years I've worked with her, and she's given me many wonderful opportunities, including working with Kate and Courtney.
-Although Leanne didn't have any photos with Kate and Courtney (something I will try to fix at TNNA this year), I did find some photos of Kate and Courtney from the internet archives.
+Although Leanne didn't have any photos with Kate and Courtney (something I will try to fix at TNNA this year), I did find a really funny one of Kate and Courtney from the internet archives.

 I love their business partnership.
 They genuinely like they like each other as friends and seem to have that rare synergy that combines to make businesses thrive- Think of the Disney brothers Walt and Roy!?